The Fed (newspaper): 2022–Present

-Colombia Spectator
+Colombia Spectador

-Every year on April 1 since 2001, The Fed publishes an issue with identical specifications to the Columbia Daily Spectator.
-It is placed in Spectator racks around campus throughout the month of April in order to fool unsuspecting readers into picking it up instead of the day's Spectator.
+Every year on April 1 since 2001, The Fed publishes an issue with identical specifications to the Columbia Daily Spectator under the pseudonym “The Colombia Spectador.”
+It is placed in Spectator news racks around campus in order to fool unsuspecting readers into picking it up instead of the day's Spectator.
+Notably, the Spectador has convinced readers that Malia Obama was attending Barnard College in 2016, that Dean James Valentini was leaving the University for a position at NYU in 2022, and that Greta Gerwig would act as the commencement speaker for the class of 2024.